Freedom Finger Accessibility Report

 Remap Buttons: Can re-map all buttons so that you can use alternatives that better suit your play.

 Swap Sticks: Can swap the sticks over so that you can use the opposite sticks to control the game.

 Holding Down Buttons Optional: Holding down buttons for prolonged periods (a second or more) is not required or can be switched to toggling the action on and off.
 This is in addition to the movement stick/button which is not considered a hold for this purpose.

 Vibration Optional: Controller vibration not used in the game or you can disable it.

 Similar Games With More Accessibility Features for Controls

 If you want to play Freedom Finger, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:

-Freedom Finger has 4 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Freedom Finger which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.